Skip to main content

 How It Works

 Each application is architecturally divided into two distinct components: the execution logic and the verification logic, each encapsulated within its own Docker container.
-The execution logic container, managed by Executors (who MUST be ACTIVE validators), is responsible for running the application's code such as state machine or zkVM, while the verification logic container, overseen by Fishermen (who are assigned to said role or have a sufficient stake), assesses the integrity of the changes that one of the dApp Executors (the Leader) is proposing to the KIRA base layer.
+The execution logic container, managed by Executors, is responsible for running the application's code such as state machine or zkVM, while the verification logic container, overseen by Fishermen, assesses the integrity of the RollApp state changes that Executors submit to the KIRA base layer, SEKAI.

 From a high-level perspective, Docker containers are executed and monitored by Consensus nodes within KIRA, facilitated by RYOKAI for operational management and coordination.
 The containers interact with the network through local INTERX nodes (serving as decentralized APIs or DAPI/DA) and SEKAI nodes (connecting to the KIRA blockchain), ensuring seamless integration and communication within the ecosystem.